Encoder for Pololu Wheel 42x19mm

 Example code for the encoders is provided with the Pololu AVR Library.
 The example shows how the encoders can be used with AVR-based robot controllers, including the Orangutan Robot Controllers and the Arduino platform.

 Note that this encoder will only work with the Pololu 42×19mm wheel.
 If you are looking for a higher-resolution quadrature encoder that works with micro metal gearmotors and arbitrary wheels, consider the magnetic encoder pair kit for micro metal gearmotors.
 We also have versions of our larger 25D mm and 37D mm metal gearmotors with integrated quadrature encoders.

 Note: This encoder is designed to work with our 5:1 to 298:1 micro metal gearmotors.
 Motors are not included and must be purchased separately.
-This encoder with the 1000:1 gear ratio version of our micro metal gearmotors due to the longer gearbox.
+This encoder will not work with the 1000:1 gear ratio version of our micro metal gearmotors due to the longer gearbox.